Devchaudhari1/DDS-Mini-Project-24-25/Repo-Sample/README.md

 ## Abstract
 <details>
   <summary>Detail</summary>
-  1. Motivation: A dart board game is a fun way to pass free time .
-Along with being fun ,it can be a useful tool to help hone certain skills within individual.
-It is a game of accuracy requiring perfection in timing .Through this project we are implementing a way to play dart game using digital circuits.
-Here by implementing a digital circuit with speed control and scoreboard we can easily record the score while also making appropriate changes in the game difficulty as the game progresses thus adding an extra layer of adaptibility and suspense !
+ 1. Motivation: A dart board game is not only a fun way to pass the time but also serves as an engaging tool to develop various skills in individuals.
+The implementation of a Finite State Machine (FSM)1 in the digital dart game serves as a robust framework to manage the various states of gameplay efficiently.
+This game emphasizes precision and timing, making it an excellent way to enhance focus and hand-eye coordination2.
+Through this project, we aim to create a digital version of the classic dart game using innovative digital circuits.
+By incorporating features like speed control and a dynamic scoreboard, players can easily track their scores while experiencing a customizable level of challenge as the game progresses.
+This adaptability adds an exciting layer of suspense and engagement to each round!

-2. Problem Statement: The dart board game should be digital .
-It should accept a signal as an input source to simulate the throw of a dart on a dartboard.
-The dartboard should possess sufficiently large number of different target regions with the bulls eye being the most difficult to hit.
-There should be some variation in the game to add some difficulty .
-The scoreboard must record game points over a sufficiently large range without overflow.
+2. Problem Statement:
+• The system must accept input signals that accurately represent dart throws on a virtual dartboard.
+• The dartboard must feature a sufficiently large number of distinct target regions, with the bullseye being the most challenging to hit.
+• Additionally, the game should introduce variations to increase difficulty, ensuring a stim- ulating experience for players.
+• The scoreboard must effectively record game points over a wide range, avoiding overflow to accommodate prolonged game play .
+• The overall objective is to develop a digital dart game that is both entertaining and capable of accommodating multiple players while providing an intuitive and responsive game play experience.

 3. Features: The dartboard uses the input signal of a dart which is thrown over as a time varying pointer pointing periodically between 4 target regions which are placed as concentric